Kennersley

 Kennersley is a historic home located at Church Hill, Queen Anne's County, Maryland.
-It is a large five-part brick house believed to date to the last quarter of the 18th century.
+It is a large five-part Flemish bond brick house believed to date to the last quarter of the 18th century.
 The central block is approximately 35 feet square, two and a half stories high, with the pitched gable roof.
 Flanking one-story hyphens connect the central block with a pair of flanking 1 1/2-story wings.
 The house was constructed between 1785 and 1798.

 Kennersley was listed on the National Register of Historic Places in 1983.